dustin-ruetz/gulp-webserver/readme.md

 ## Purpose

-1. This webserver prevents the need for creating/maintaining separate copies of common development resources across multiple projects.
+1. Prevents the need for creating/maintaining separate copies of common development resources across multiple projects.
 1. It adds the `Access-Control-Allow-Origin` header to the server's response.
 This header modifies the server's [cross-origin resource sharing (CORS)][cors] policy, thereby allowing it to share local fonts, images, stylesheets, scripts, and any other desired resources.

 ## Installation